-- Students examine at least one artwork and the practice of an artist and produce at least one artwork to contribute to their body of work. - Students create artworks using a folio to document the creative practice - ideas, skills in using materials and techniques, of their own choosing. - Students document their use of creative practice and present a critique - Students resolve and present a body of work using creative practice - Students research at least one historical artist and one contemporary artist and compare and contrast their work in the form of an essay/report
+- Students examine at least one artwork and the practice of an artist and produce at least one artwork to contribute to their body of work. - Students create artworks using a folio to document the creative practice - ideas, skills in using materials and techniques, of their own choosing. - Students document their use of creative practice and present a critique. - Students resolve and present a Body of Work using creative practice. - Students research at least one historical artist and one contemporary artist, comparing their work in the form of an essay/report.